 However, the hiking was the real highlight of our trip.
-There are so many hikes in Cape Breton to choose from.
-But, we loved these five short hikes in Cape Breton Highlands because you can fit in a few in one day.
-Plus, they really highlighted the varying landscape of this famed area.
+There are so many breathtaking trails in Cape Breton to choose from.
+But, we loved these five short hikes in Cape Breton Highlands because, although these trails range in difficulty, you can fit in a few in one day due to the distance.
+Plus, it is one of the best ways to explore the varying landscape of this famed area.

 Although, ever the contrarians, we went clockwise around the trail.
 We now understand why counter-clockwise is suggested.
 There are way less steep descents by going the preferred route!
 So, this list starts at the Ingonish Beach entrance and ends at the Cheticamp Campground.
 Most hikes in Cape Breton should not take longer than two hours.
 And, although some have steep areas, we did not find them overly difficult.